Srivasu-U/Centralized-Notes/Golang/Pointers-structs-interfaces.md

 ```
 - Interfaces can somehow be struct elements?, ie, structs implement interfaces.
 I am not sure how
 - Interfaces can be parameters to functions

+### Practices
+- When do you use structs?
+These don't behave like normal objects from other OOP based languages
+    - When to use a pointer to a struct?
+It doesn't seem to be consistent with just size.
+    - Pointers are used, from what I have seen, when there can be or needs to be a shared value state of a certain struct variable.
+Current location while parsing is a good example